Mayo Collaborative Services v. Prometheus Laboratories, Inc.: Response by the US Patent and Trademark Office

-The US Patent Office released preliminary guidelines for patent examiners in light of this case on March 21, 2012.
+The Mayo decision made medical diagnostics methods a patentable subject matter.
+US Patent and Trademark Office released preliminary guidelines for patent examiners in light of this case on March 21, 2012.
 On July 3, 2012, it issued a more substantial set of "interim guidelines" for "process claims in which a law of nature, natural phenomenon, or naturally occurring relation or correlation is a limiting element or step" that replaced the preliminary guidelines.